(for veterinary information only)

 It is extremely difficult to overdose with this medication.
 Toxic doses reported are over 100 times a typical oral dose of medication.
 It is important to realize that in the treatment of heart failure (this drug’s primary use), a crisis can arise at any time.
 Often giving an extra dose of oral medication can be a life saving procedure.
 Be sure you understand what signs you are to watch for to determine if an extra dose or two should be administered and when you should definitely rush to the vet’s office.

 The loss of water-soluble vitamins or urine can be a problem for patients receiving diuretics.
 Prescription diets for heart and kidney disease are vitamin-fortified with these extra losses in mind.
-Patients that refuse to eat such prescription diets should probably receive a vitamin supplement.
+Patients that refuse to eat such prescription diets may need a vitamin supplement.

 Furosemide should be used with caution in diabetic patients as they are already prone to abnormalities in electrolyte balance (which could be exacerbated by the electrolyte shifts employed by furosemide).